Ljosleidaradeildin/LD_Challengers_Series_1/Rulebook.md

 Players will be using a TeamSpeak server provided by the tournament organizer in order to maintain the integrity of the competition.

-Teams are allowed to have 5 players and a coach during a live game in their TeamSpeak channel.
+Teams are allowed to have 5 players and the registered coach during a live game in their TeamSpeak channel.

-Teams are eligible to request their own recordings which shall be provided to them via Tournament Officials.

 ### 4.2.9 Match Rules